larson-group/clubb_release/Readme.txt

 E.g. If desired, the horizontal winds (variables um and vm in the code) could be fixed to the COAMPS-LES value at each timestep, while the other fields will evolve as in the standard single-column run.

 Currently, the only LES data the code works with comes from COAMPS.

 The relevant namelist files are in <CLUBB BASE DIRECTORY>/input_misc/inputfields, and new cases could be added using the existing cases as a template.

-To execute an inputfields run, you need to set the 'datafile' variable in the setfields to the location of the GrADS files, and set 'input_'<varname> to .true. for those fields for which you want to use a fixed value from the GrADS dataset at the beginning of each timestep.
+To execute an inputfields run, you need to set the 'datafile' variable in the namelist to the location of the data files, and set 'input_'<varname> to .true. for those fields for which you want to use a fixed value from the GrADS dataset at the beginning of each timestep.

+You will need to set 'input_type' to the type of run you are using for input ("hoc" or "les").

 Then, change your directory to run_scripts and execute the run_inputfields.bash script like so:

   ./run_inputfields.bash <CASE NAME>